 Last summer, Vietnam’s National Assembly approved a controversial Cybersecurity Law containing a number of problematic provisions.
 Our member companies have closely followed the new Cybersecurity Law and we look forward to commenting on the next draft implementing decrees.
 Together, with our partners in the government, we believe there is a way forward to achieving an open, innovative, and secure online environment that fosters commerce.
 Ensuring the free flow of data is very important and we look forward to working with Vietnam’s leadership on policy approaches that advance the government’s objectives while minimizing disruption to businesses, the economy, and Vietnam’s development.

 On August 9 in Ho Chi Minh City, the Ministry of Public Security is organizing a conference to discuss the Cyber Law.
 Participants will include officials from the Ministry of Public Security, the Network Security Agency, representatives from business associations, and research institute leaders.
 His Excellency Bui Van Nam, Deputy Minister of Public Security, will deliver the keynote address.

 EVENT: Conference on Cybersecurity Law

 AmCham members are invited to participate in this conference.
-Click HERE to view the draft agenda.
+Click HERE to view the draft agenda in Vietnamese and click HERE to view the draft agenda in English.
 Please register your participation in this event by clicking on the button below or by calling AmCham at (84) 24.3934.2790.